-Paving units should be laid with a joint width of 2-5mm.
+Paving units should be laid with a consistent target joint width of 3-5mm using packers and incorporated nibs where required.
 Joint widths may be varied slightly in order to achieve straight lines or maintain bond, but should never exceed this size range.